 “At the same time, the role of a dealership becomes even more critical as customers expect the same level of sophistication and transparency once they arrive at the showroom.
 That is where we are finding ways to make this transition between online and offline as seamless as possible,” said Rakesh Srivastava, MD, Nissan Motor India.

-Along with the compact crossover, the company introduced its ‘Shop at Home’ e-retail platform in December 2020 and claims to have drawn almost 10 percent of the total bookings online.
+Along with the new compact SUV, the company introduced its ‘Shop at Home’ e-retail platform in December 2020 and claims to have drawn almost 10 percent of the total bookings online.

 “Globally, Nissan is taking lead in creating the future ‘phygital’ retail model, with the right mix of digital solutions and dealership interventions.
 This will come to life by leveraging some key technologies like machine learning, augmented reality, natural language processing (NLP) and some of the system integration technologies to help create a seamless online-to-offline journey,” added Srivastava.